 The Awards are named after influential arts publisher, Richard Schlagman, whose vision and drive transformed and revived Phaidon Press as a world class publisher, revolutionising the sector of arts publishing for modern and contemporary art.
 This new initiative highlights the fertile relationship between the art world and publishing, recognising a diverse genre that encompasses art, architecture and design.
 It celebrates the importance of books in the dissemination of knowledge and learning about art around the world, addressing a vital need to champion the visual arts publishing sector.
 The Award also celebrates the innovation and verve of contemporary graphic design and print production.

-Chaired by Richard Schlagman, the panel of judges for the 2019 awards will comprise Iwona Blazwick, Director at Whitechapel Gallery; architect Adam Caruso; freelance art critic and Authors’ Club member Sue Hubbard; Turner Prize nominee artist Dexter Dalwood; art historian, curator and co-director of the Translocal Institute for Contemporary Art Maja Fowkes; and London-based art historian Emily King.
+Chaired by Richard Schlagman, the panel of judges for the 2019 awards will comprise Iwona Blazwick, former Director at Whitechapel Gallery; architect Adam Caruso; freelance art critic and Authors’ Club member Sue Hubbard; Turner Prize nominee artist Dexter Dalwood; art historian, curator and co-director of the Translocal Institute for Contemporary Art Maja Fowkes; and London-based art historian Emily King.
 The visual identity for the new awards has been designed by Astrid Stavro (Pentagram).

 Free to enter, there are eight awards in total, seven of which will be open to submission:

 The final award will be nominated by the jury:

 Winners will be announced in September during Whitechapel Gallery’s London Art Book Fair which draws crowds of over 10,000 visitors.
 Winners in all categories will receive a specially designed trophy.